gracyy-rm/autonomous-binary-classifier/README.md

 ```

 The configuration file is the central point for model and training settings.
 The scripts are designed around a reproducible training workflow that produces checkpoints and experiment artifacts according to the configured paths.

-## Reproducibility

-This project was developed in a Python 3.11.15 environment, with local PyTorch 2.13.0+cpu usage.
-The larger training and inference experiments were performed on Kaggle GPU infrastructure using a T4 x2 setup.

-The repository is structured to support this workflow, but it does not include the original BDD100K dataset or the final large model checkpoints.
-These are treated as external resources or generated outputs, consistent with the repository’s `.gitignore` settings and project structure.

 ## Limitations and considerations